Adrienne Rich: Early life and education

 In later years, Rich went to Roland Park Country School, which she described as a "good old fashioned girls' school [that] gave us fine role models of single women who were intellectually impassioned."
-After graduating from high school, Rich earned her diploma at Radcliffe College, where she focused on poetry and learning the writing craft, encountering no women teachers at all.
+After graduating from high school, Rich earned her diploma at Radcliffe College of Harvard University, where she focused on poetry and learning the writing craft, encountering no women teachers at all.

 In 1951, her senior year at college, Rich's first collection of poetry, A Change of World, was chosen by the poet W. H. Auden for the Yale Series of Younger Poets Award.
 He went on to write the introduction to the published volume.
 Following graduation, Rich received a Guggenheim Fellowship to study at Oxford for a year.
 After visiting Florence, she chose not to return to Oxford, and spent her remaining time in Europe writing and exploring Italy.

-Early career: 1953–75
+Early career: 1953–1975

-In 1953, Rich married Alfred Haskell Conrad, an economics professor at Harvard University she met as an undergraduate.
+In 1953, Rich married Alfred Haskell Conrad, an economics professor at Harvard University she had met as an undergraduate.
 She said of the match: "I married in part because I knew no better way to disconnect from my first family.
 I wanted what I saw as a full woman's life, whatever was possible."
 They settled in Cambridge, Massachusetts, and had three sons.
-In 1955, she published her second volume, The Diamond Cutters, a collection she said she wished had not been published, saying "a lot of the poems are incredibly derivative," and citing a "pressure to produce again... to make sure I was still a poet."
-That year she also received the Ridgely Torrence Memorial Award from the Poetry Society of America.
+In 1955, she published her second volume, The Diamond Cutters, a collection she said she wished had not been published, saying "a lot of the poems are incredibly derivative", and citing a "pressure to produce again... to make sure I was still a poet".
+That year she received the Ridgely Torrence Memorial Award from the Poetry Society of America.
 Her three children were born in 1955 (David), 1957 (Pablo) and 1959 (Jacob).

 The 1960s began a period of change in Rich's life: she received the National Institute of Arts and Letters award (1960), her second Guggenheim Fellowship to work at the Netherlands Economic Institute (1961), and the Bollingen Foundation grant for the translation of Dutch poetry (1962).

 In 1963, Rich published her third collection, Snapshots of a Daughter-in-Law, which was a much more personal work examining her female identity, reflecting the increasing tensions she experienced as a wife and mother in the 1950s, marking a substantial change in Rich's style and subject matter.
 In her 1982 essay "Split at the Root: An Essay on Jewish Identity", Rich states: "The experience of motherhood was eventually to radicalize me."
 The book met with harsh reviews.
 She comments, "I was seen as 'bitter' and 'personal'; and to be personal was to be disqualified, and that was very shaking because I'd really gone out on a limb ...
 I realised I'd gotten slapped over the wrist, and I didn't attempt that kind of thing again for a long time."